 Bookkeeping in Denmark covers all legal forms of business, from a sole proprietorship to all types of companies.
 The bookkeeping of the different companies varies considerably in terms of difficulty, documentation, deadlines, taxes and legal provisions.
-If you have decided to set up your own business in Denmark, it is worth considering your Danish business accounting options in advance.
-Bookkeeping for a company in Denmark can be handled by yourself or you can enlist the help of certified accountants who will professionally handle your company’s affairs and take care of such matters as compliance with the regulations governing bookkeeping in Denmark, the Danish chart of accounts, reporting and also point out your rights and obligations.
+If you have decided to set up your own business in Denmark, it is worth considering your Danish business bookkeeping options in advance.
+Bookkeeping for a company in Denmark can be handled by yourself or you can decide on outsourcing these tasks to certified accountants who will professionally handle your company’s affairs and take care of such matters as compliance with the regulations governing bookkeeping in Denmark, the Danish chart of accounts, reporting and also point out your rights and obligations.

 What does Danish accounting do?

-Danish accounting applies to any businessman doing their own business in the Kingdom of Denmark and covers a wide range of issues, which, if not known and complied with, will result in severe fines.
-The most important matters concerning Danish accounting include:
+Danish bookkeeping applies to any businessman doing their own business in the Kingdom of Denmark and covers a wide range of issues, which, if not known and complied with, will result in severe fines.
+The most important matters concerning accounting services in the country of Denmark include:

 - the classification of reporting obligations;